Blog post

 Arranging tests is easy and convenient

-People over 60 years of age are entitled to a NHS funded annual eye test.
+People over 60 years of age are entitled to an NHS funded annual eye test.
 If your parents have underlying health or mobility issues they are likely to qualify for the test to take place in the comfort of their own.
 Did you know that everyone is entitled to a free hearing test?
-Your parents may be able to have an NHS funded test at home and free NHS hearing aids, should they need them.
+Your parents may be able to have an NHS funded test at home.

-OutsideClinic is a delivery partner of NHS providing high quality eye and hearing tests in a home setting.
-In the event that your parents do not qualify for the NHS funded service, OutsideClinic also provide a private service.
+OutsideClinic is a delivery partner of NHS providing high quality eye tests as well as private hearing tests in a home setting.
+In the event that your parents do not qualify for the NHS funded service, OutsideClinic also provide a private eye test service.

-By making eye and hearing tests a regular part of your patents healthcare plan, you can actively contribute to their well-being, ensuring they continue to enjoy a vibrant and fulfilling life.
+By making eye and hearing tests a regular part of your parents' healthcare plan, you can actively contribute to their well-being, ensuring they continue to enjoy a vibrant and fulfilling life.